 - Always read and follow the manufacturer’s instructions.

-Portable LPG cylinders must not be used or stored inside commercial kitchens
+Portable LPG cylinders must not be used of stored inside commercial kitchens

-For further information on LPG cylinder safety call 13 10 50 or visit www.safework.nsw.gov.au.
+For further information on LPG cylinder safety contact SafeWork NSW on 13 10 50.